 About This Interview

-Producer Aaron Spelling (1923-2006) was interviewed for three hours in Los Angeles, CA. Spelling speaks of his career as an actor, appearing on Dragnet and I Love Lucy, among other shows, before turning to writing and producing.
-He describes the role of a producer and discusses the creation of such programs as Charlie's Angels, Dynasty, Fantasy Island, The Love Boat, Beverly Hills 90210, and Melrose Place.
-He details his production companies with various business partners - Danny Thomas, Leonard Goldberg, and Doug Cramer, and reflects on producing the films "And the Band Played On" for HBO and "Mr. Mom" for theatrical release.
+In his three-hour Archive interview, Producer Aaron Spelling (1923-2006) speaks of his career as an actor, appearing on Dragnet and I Love Lucy, among other shows, before turning to writing and producing.
+He describes the role of a producer and discusses the creation of such programs as Charlie's Angels, Dynasty, Fantasy Island, The Love Boat, Beverly Hills 90210 and Melrose Place.
+He details his production companies with various business partners - Danny Thomas, Leonard Goldberg and Doug Cramer and reflects on producing the films "And the Band Played On" for HBO and "Mr. Mom" for theatrical release.
 Spelling also contemplates the future of television and discusses the success of many of his programs in syndication.
-Henry Colman conducted the interview in two sessions on November 18 and 24, 1999.
+Henry Colman conducted the interview in two sessions in Los Angeles, CA on November 18 and 24, 1999.

 Aaron Spelling was one of television's most prolific and successful producers of dramatic series and made-for-television films.
 Spelling began his career as a successful student playwright at Southern Methodist University where he won the Eugene O'Neill Award for original one-act plays in 1947 and 1948.
 After graduating in 1950 and spending a few years directing plays in the Dallas area and trying less than successfully to make his way on Broadway, Spelling moved to Hollywood.
 There he initially found work as an actor and later as a scriptwriter for such anthology and episodic series as the Dick Powell's Zane Grey Theatre, Playhouse 90, Wagon Train, and The Jane Wyman Theater.
 Within a few years Spelling had become a producer at Four Star Studio Productions where he created The Lloyd Bridges Show (1962-63), Burke's Law (1963-66), Honey West (1965-66), and helped develop The Smothers Brothers Show (1967-75).